Logo light mode the Fabryk

 This vibrant region is home to Gallipoli, a sea-side town known for its thriving gay scene.
 Did you know, it's lovingly dubbed as 'the Ibiza of Italy'?
 A variety of gay-friendly clubs, bars, and beaches, it offers everything for gay travelers seeking both relaxation and revelry.
 Truly, Puglia is a gay paradise waiting to be discovered!

-Follow these guys on Twitter for the best gay Puglia tips we have come across.
+Follow these guys at the Gay Puglia Podcast for the best gay Puglia tips we have come across.

 Or, check out some of our other posts on Italy